Content Marketing for SaaS: How to Create a Winning Strategy

 Also, analyze how they are using content.
 For instance, are they using podcasts for brand awareness or customer retention?
 And not just in-house podcasts.
 Founders and marketers are also known to make guest appearances on SaaS podcasts to boost brand awareness and attract leads.

 Competitor analysis software like Buzzsumo provides data on your competitor’s top-performing content, keyword use, backlinks, social media, and PPC ads.
-With such insight, you can distinguish your content from theirs.
+Use these insights to stay ahead of your competition.

 5. Update Existing Content Regularly